 U.S. federal securities laws require that a company preparing for its IPO carefully monitor and control its communications throughout the public offering process, as well as once it becomes public.
-The Securities Act and SEC rules place significant restrictions on the various types of communications that a company may issue while it is "in registration" in connection with its IPO and failure to comply with such restrictions could delay or prevent the IPO.
+As noted above, the Securities Act and SEC rules place significant restrictions on the various types of communications that a company may issue while it is "in registration" in connection with its IPO and failure to comply with such restrictions could delay or prevent the IPO.

 During the IPO process, the company may continue to make certain public communications in the normal course of its business as it relates to its products and services and generally may continue to issue press releases with respect to factual business developments, and continue to send stockholder communications, provided that such disclosures (i) are consistent with prior practice; (ii) are in customary form; and (iii) do not contain projections, forecasts, predictions, opinions or valuations relating to the company.
-All such public communications should be reviewed in advance with counsel to avoid any potentially problematic disclosures or unintended consequences.
-In addition, the SEC has adopted a number of safe harbors allowing certain types of communications, such as notices of proposed public offerings containing certain limited information, offshore press releases and conferences and "freewriting" prospectuses, among others.
+Rule 169 under the Securities Act provides a non-exclusive "safe harbor" for the release of factual business information (but not forward-looking information) made by non-public companies during the registration process.
+A similar safe harbor is available under Rule 168 for U.S. public reporting companies that can show a history of making similar public disclosures.